Syed-Humay0on/Obsidian/Readme.md

 ![[ObsidianBanner.jpg]]
-#  My Personal Obsidian Config
+#  My Personal Obsidian Workspace
 This will be my main config which will include all the plugins, themes, Icon Packs, Images, Banners and everything I could possibly gather to  maintain all my Obsidian vault

 If you're using [**Arch**](https://archlinux.org/) like me, you could simply install it from arch repository